 Entry requirements for South Africans: South African citizens must have a passport valid for period of intended stay in the Dominican Republic.
 A visa is not required for those travelling as tourists.

-Entry requirements for New Zealanders: New Zealand citizens must have a passport valid for period of intended stay in the Dominican Republic.
+Entry requirements for New Zealand nationals: New Zealand citizens must have a passport valid for period of intended stay in the Dominican Republic.
 A visa is not required for those travelling as tourists.

 Passport/Visa Note: In lieu of visas, Tourist Cards can be issued on-arrival to certain nationals, at a cost of USD 10 for a stay of 30 days.
 Extensions are possible.
 A return or onward ticket is required by all visitors, as well as the travel documentation needed for their next destination.
 As part of the Western Hemisphere Travel Initiative (WHTI), all travellers going between the United States and Canada, Mexico, Bermuda, and the Caribbean region are required to present a passport or other valid travel document to enter or re-enter the United States.
 If departing from the USA, a valid passport will be required by immigration authorities.
 It is highly recommended that travellers' passports have at least six months validity remaining after their intended date of departure from their travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.